COMPUTER / INTERNET CRIMES

 STATE OF ARIZONA v.
 R.L.

 While being interviewed on a separate matter, R.L. was questioned regarding an unrelated past incident in which a computer file containing alleged child pornography was found on a computer in his home.
 After further questioning, the police requested and obtained a search warrant to seize a computer from his bedroom.
 Images of alleged child pornography were found on the computer hard drive.
-Subsequently, R.L. was charged with six counts of sexual exploitation of a minor, class two felony offenses punishable as dangerous crimes against children.
+Subsequently, R.L. was charged with six counts of sexual exploitation of a minor, class two felony offenses punishable as dangerous crimes against children in Arizona.
 Upon conviction, he faced a mandatory minimum sentence of 60 years in prison.

 With the assistance of an expert witness, our investigation revealed four of the six charged computer images were retrieved from the “unallocated” space of the computer’s hard drive, meaning the images had been “deleted” or only stored temporarily, but not yet overwritten; another of the images was found in the “temporary internet files” directory, where programs store downloaded files automatically and in many cases, without user intervention.
 However, because this information was not presented to the Grand Jury, we challenged the State’s presentation of the evidence.
 The Court accepted our position that the Grand Jury presentation was flawed and ordered the case remanded for a new determination of probable cause.